Pyprohly/reddit-api-doc-notes/docs/api-reference/custom_feed.rst

    "can_edit","boolean",""
    "description_html","string","HTML of `description_md` field."
    "num_subscribers","integer","The number of redditors following this custom feed."
-   "copied_from","string?","A string if the custom feed has been duplicated, e.g., `/user/siryonkee/m/cruise_ships`, else `null`."
+   "copied_from","string?","Set to a string that is a URL path of the form `/user/{user}/m/{feed}` if the custom feed is a copied.
+E.g., `/user/siryonkee/m/cruise_ships`.

+   Value is `null` if not a copy.

+   The path can sometimes end with a slash (`/`).
+I'm not sure why or how."
    "icon_url","string","The PNG icon URL."
    "subreddits","object array","An array of objects with one key: `name`.
    E.g., ``[{""name"": ""pics""}, {""name"": ""u_spez""}]``"